-CPU processors perform the computation with a larger register size (e.g. 48-bit for 32-bit floating-point) to achieve this result
+CPU processors perform computations with a larger register size than the original data type (e.g. 48-bit for 32-bit floating-point) to achieve this result

 Modern processors allow performing a b + c in a single operation, called fused multiply-add (std::fma in C++11).
 This implies better performance and accuracy